Reimer makes 36 saves, Hurricanes beat Lightning 3-2

 TAMPA, Fla.
+(AP) — James Reimer didn’t get his second consecutive shutout.
+He settled for a strong outing against high-powered Tampa Bay.

-(AP) — James Reimer made 36 saves, Sebastian Aho and Jaccob Slavin each had a goal and an assist, and the Carolina Hurricanes beat the Tampa Bay Lightning 3-2 on Saturday night.
+Reimer made 36 saves, Sebastian Aho and Jaccob Slavin each had a goal and an assist, and the Carolina Hurricanes beat the Lightning 3-2 on Saturday night.

+“Pure fluke, I think, really,” Reimer said.
+“I just threw up a prayer and a leg, and luckily it hit me.”

+Reimer was close by in the locker room postgame when a smiling Slavin said the goalie was “just laying there, flopping like a fish, but he got it done.”

 Carolina also got a goal from Jordan Martinook.
 Dougie Hamilton had two assists.